-Each Lunar New Year brings new fortunes, and this year is the Year of the Rabbit.
+Each Lunar New Year brings new fortunes, each lunar year is associated with a zodiac animal, and this year is the Year of the Rabbit.
 The Rabbit is associated with the Earthly Branch, and the hours 5 to 7 in the morning.
 In Asian cultures, rabbits represent the moon.
 Some believe it is because the shadows of the moon resemble a rabbit; others believe it is due to the rabbit’s pure characteristics.

 May this be a good year for our gardens and our relationship to the creatures who share our planet.
 At the beginning of each month this year, consider saying rabbit rabbit rabbit for additional good luck, and enjoy a happy prosperous new year!

 For gardeners, rabbits have a bit of a perception issue.
 After all, where do rabbits live?
 In your garden—among other places.
 What’s a plant person to do?

 Whether you enjoy seeing the bunny rabbit hopping in your garden or loathe seeing them, we have some tips for keeping your plants and veggies safe from rabbits.
 But try to regard rabbits as Beatrix Potter did—remembering Flopsy, Mopsy, Cottontail, and Peter—as part of a beautiful pastoral landscape.
 Protect the plants that you and the rabbits really love, and don’t worry about the rest.

 The best way to keep rabbits out of the garden and prevent damage is to use physical barriers such as wire fencing.
 Install a chicken wire fence that is 4 feet high and bury it at least 6 inches deep.
 Bend the top foot of the fence away from the garden like a security fence, so that they can’t climb or jump over it.

 Other ideas include: